Table of Contents

 What Does A Monthly Report Contain?

-- A summary of current performance: It might seem like an obvious point but is actually the most important one.
+- A summary of current performance: It might seem obvious, but is actually the most important one.
 As mentioned throughout this post, the sole purpose of a monthly status report is to provide information about the current performance of your business based on specific goals.
 It is important to consider that not all KPIs will be useful to portray your goals, so you need to carefully pick each metric that will help you tell your story in the most efficient and clear way and not overcrowd your reports with useless data.

 - Past performance: Historical data plays a fundamental role in a monthly report as it provides invaluable insights to improve current performance.
-By analyzing your historical data you can find relationships, trends, and patterns that can help you gain a better understanding of several aspects of your business.
+By analyzing your historical development, you can find relationships, trends, and patterns that can help you gain a better understanding of several aspects of your business.
 For example, your customers' behaviors.

 - Interactive visualizations: Interactive visualizations not only make your reports more understandable at a glance but also provide context to your data so that you can dig deeper and extract relevant insights.
 As you saw with our list of monthly report templates, a good set of data visualizations enables you to tell your story in a comprehensive and accessible way, making it easy to understand for anyone who sees it.
-Be aware that a line or bar chart is not always the best visual for all performance indicators.
+Be aware that a line or bar chart is not always the best visual for all key indicators.
 When building your reports with professional online visualization tools, carefully choose the visuals that will most accurately portray your KPIs and business goals.

 - Goals for next month: Tracking your data would be useless if you don’t extract conclusions from it.
-For this purpose, your monthly reporting should contain clear goals for the next period.
+For this purpose, your monthly reporting template should contain clear goals for the next period.
 Through this, you will have a clear understanding of where to focus your efforts in the coming month and avoid wasting time and resources on outdated strategies.

 Monthly Reporting Steps And Best Practices